 Hawaii Teacher Performance Standard How Assessment Aligns with Standards 1.
-Focuses on the Learner-The effective Hawaiian language student teachers use the teacher consistently engages students in Hawaiian language to consistently engage appropriate experiences that support their development as independent learners. students in appropriate experiences to help students to become independent learners. · · 2.
-Creates and Maintains a Safe and Positive Learning Environment-The effective teacher consistently creates a safe and positive learning environment that encourages social interaction, civic responsibility, active engagement in learning and self-motivation.
-Hawaiian language student teachers create a safe and nurturing classroom environment, in keeping with Native Hawaiian values.
+Focuses on the Learner-The effective teacher consistently engages students in appropriate experiences that support their development as independent learners.
+Hawaiian Immersion student teachers use the Hawaiian language to consistently engage students in appropriate experiences to help students to become independent learners.
+2. Creates and Maintains a Safe and Positive Learning Environment-The effective teacher consistently creates a safe and positive learning environment that encourages social interaction, civic responsibility, active engagement in learning and self-motivation.
+Hawaiian Immersion student teachers create a safe and nurturing classroom environment, in keeping with Native Hawaiian values.
 3. Adapts to Learner Diversity-The effective teacher consistently provides opportunities that are inclusive and adapted to diverse learners.
-Hawaiian language student teachers use the Hawaiian language to consistently provide opportunities that incorporate diverse learning styles.
+Hawaiian Immersion student teachers use the Hawaiian language to consistently provide opportunities that incorporate diverse learning styles.
 4. Fosters Effective Communication in the Learning Environment-The effective teacher consistently enriches communication in the learning environment.
-Hawaiian language student teachers enrich communication in the learning environment through the Hawaiian language.
-5. Demonstrates Knowledge of Content-The effective teacher consistently demonstrates competency in content area(s) to develop student knowledge and performance.
-Hawaiian language student teachers consistently demonstrate their competency in teaching Hawaiian language.
-6. Designs and Provides Meaningful Learning Experiences-The effective teacher consistently plans and implements, meaningful learning experiences for students.
-Hawaiian language student teachers plan and implement meaningful learning experiences, planned and taught in the Hawaiian language.
-7. Uses Active Student Learning Strategies- The effective teacher consistently uses a variety of active learning strategies to develop students' thinking, problem solving and learning skills.
-Hawaiian language student teachers use a variety of learning strategies to develop students' thinking, problem solving and learning skills.
+Hawaiian Immersion student teachers enrich communication in the learning environment through the Hawaiian language.
+5. Demonstrates Knowledge of Content -The effective teacher consistently demonstrates competency in content area(s) to develop student knowledge and performance.
+Hawaiian Immersion student teachers consistently demonstrate competency in their elementary or secondary content area, as well as teaching through Hawaiian language.
+6. Designs and Provides Meaningful Learning Experiences -The effective teacher consistently plans and implements, meaningful learning experiences for students.
+Hawaiian Immersion student teachers plan and implement meaningful learning experiences, planned and taught in the Hawaiian language.
+7. Uses Active Student Learning Strategies - The effective teacher consistently uses a variety of active learning strategies to develop students' thinking, problem solving and learning skills.
+Hawaiian Immersion student teachers use a variety of learning strategies to develop students' thinking, problem-solving and learning skills.

-8. Uses Assessment Strategies-The effective teacher consistently applies appropriate assessment strategies to evaluate and ensure the continuous intellectual, social, physical and emotional development of the learner.
-Hawaiian language student teachers apply appropriate assessment strategies to evaluate and ensure continuous intellectual, social, physical and emotional development of the learner, through the Hawaiian language.
+8. Uses Assessment Strategies -The effective teacher consistently applies appropriate assessment strategies to evaluate and ensure the continuous intellectual, social, physical and emotional development of the learner.
+Hawaiian Immersion student teachers apply appropriate assessment strategies to evaluate and ensure continuous intellectual, social, physical and emotional development of the learner, through the Hawaiian language.
 9. Demonstrates Professionalism -The effective teacher continually evaluates the effects of his or her choices and actions and actively seeks opportunities to grow professionally.
-Hawaiian language student teachers evaluate their teaching, in terms of content and Hawaiian language, and seek opportunities to grow professionally.
-10 Fosters Parent and School Community Relationships-The effective teacher establishes and maintains strong working relationships with parents and members of the school community to support student learning.
-Hawaiian language student teachers establish and maintain strong working relationships with all stakeholders.
+Hawaiian Immersion student teachers evaluate their teaching, in terms of content and Hawaiian language, and seek opportunities to grow professionally.
+10. Fosters Parent and School Community Relationships-The effective teacher establishes and maintains strong working relationships with parents and members of the school community to support student learning.
+Hawaiian Immersion student teachers establish and maintain strong working relationships with all stakeholders.